Andrettin/Wyrmsun/readme.txt

 - In the Grand Strategy mode, temples provide extra research.

 * Items
-- Potions of Healing are now bought in temples, rather than stronghold-type buildings.
+- Potions of Healing are now bought in temples, rather than stronghold-class buildings.

 * Maps
 - Fixed a couple of tiles who were in the wrong place in the Shorbear Hills map.